Best Crusades Board Games

 Playing time: 300 minutes

-This entry provides more riveting Crusades gameplay and spans seven different scenarios throughout the Crusader period.
-There are even numerous hypothetical situations that allow the player to rewrite history and obtain unexpected victories.
+This entry provides more riveting Crusades gameplay and spans seven scenarios throughout the Crusader period.
+Even numerous hypothetical situations allow the player to rewrite history and obtain unexpected victories.

 What if Frederick Barbarossa had not really drowned while crossing the Saleph River in modern-day Turkey?
 The loss of their leader led to many soldiers deserting the army and returning to Europe.
-Morale proved to be so low that not even half of Barbarossa’s original army reached Palestine, and although they had some victories, they failed to take back Jerusalem from Saladin’s control.
+Morale proved so low that not even half of Barbarossa’s original army reached Palestine.
+Although they had some victories, they failed to take Jerusalem back from Saladin’s control.

 This time, the player can help Barbarossa avoid that terrible demise and arrive in Palestine with his army largely intact.
 Players get to imagine how history would be different if Frederick was able to stand against Saladin personally.